Summary

 This has led to what many people know as the content creator economy.
 Many individuals have discovered they can work on their terms and make a living without needing to work for a company.
 Unfortunately, this was not as easy one decade ago because the tools to do so lacked the necessary scale.

-According to VdoChiper, the content creator economy size is estimated to be more than $100 billion, and growing.
+According to VdoCipher, the content creator economy size is estimated to be more than $100 billion, and growing.
 There’s been an enormous rise in platforms that allow creators to monetize their content, such as Twitch, Youtube, Instagram, Tiktok, etc., and these platforms seem to be here to stay.
 Hey, we are on such a platform here.

 The creator economy is growing hand in hand with the number of creators, which is skyrocketing globally, according to Adobe: